Marie-Joseph Angélique: Legacy

 Angélique's dramatic story has inspired several novels, plays and poems or songs about her.
 One, the play Angélique by Lorena Gale, loosely based on an unpublished translation of the trial transcripts by Denyse Beaugrand-Champagne, won the 1995 du Maurier National Playwriting Competition in Canada.
 Angélique appears almost as a legendary figure, and parts of her story have taken on a life of their own in countries such as Haiti, where, irrespective of documentary evidence, the tale that she was burnt alive with her hand cut off is still told, as if the original sentence had not been reduced.
 Cooper's book rallies the opinions of other contemporary black authors, such as the poet George Elliott Clarke, who wrote her preface.
 Such authors see her as an "immortal avatar of liberation" and prefer to see her as an active rebel rather than a victim of a miscarriage of justice.
 Others, like Beaugrand-Champagne, find her just as inspiring as an exceptional, outspoken, independent-minded woman, who fought for her freedom and her life with courage and wit, against formidable odds, and in spite of a society that expected submission from women, especially if they were also black and slaves.

 In 2012, a public square in Montreal, facing City Hall, was named Place Marie-Josèphe-Angélique.

+In 2016, a short film entitled C’est Moi by Howard J Davis, explored the history of Angélique set against the sesquicentennial anniversary of Montreal.